leadPipingProject/leadPiping/README.md

 - `Other - Postcode_ household count_ urban class.csv`
 - `Other - SAA_PropertyAgeData.csv`
 - `Other - UK-HPI-full-file-2019-03.csv`

-The file names must be **exactly** the same as listed above.
-(Data files are not supplied with the repository because of file size limit imposed by github.)

 ### Step 2: set working directory (cd) to repository folder